 Step Up For Autism

 Step Up for Autism is a 1.5 Mile Fun Walk in Celoron, NY.
 Proceeds from Step Up for Autism go to The Resource Center through Filling the Gap.
-Most of the money raised is directed to the SUCCESS Program, which provides social skills training to youths with Autism.
-The 2018 Step Up for Autism walk was extremely successful with many people from the community joining in to walk.
+Money raised through the event supports people on the autism spectrum.
 Why not step up and walk with us this year?
 Click here to visit the official Step Up For Autism page.

 Ability Awareness Awards